 Where Can I Access My Apple Watch Screenshots From

 If you are not aware of the mystery regarding where your Apple Watch screenshots are saved, you would wonder where they have gone.
 Some of you might even assume that perhaps you haven’t been able to take screenshots successfully that’s why you don’t see them on your Watch.

 When you take a screenshot on your Apple Watch, it is saved in your iPhone Photos app.
-As Apple Watch screenshots are small 216×290 for the 42mm, they are transferred instantly to your iPhone.

 - Launch Photos app on your iPhone